 Agnes is the project’s Research Fellow, exploring the role of emotions in contemporary British surgery.
-She seeks to map out the personal and professional landscape of modern operative practice, analysing surgical sorrow, joy, guilt, grief, and compassion.
-She recently completed her PhD at King’s College London.
+Blending the medical humanities with the history of emotions, she seeks to map out the personal and professional landscape of modern operative practice, analysing surgical sorrow, joy, grief, guilt and compassion.
+She uses oral history methods alongside written sources to examine how emotions shape professional identities and experience.

-Her thesis used cancer as a lens through which to reconsider medical and surgical identities, therapeutic change, and the intellectual life of death in the long nineteenth century.
+Since joining the project, Agnes has published on death and dying in the contemporary British operating theatre, postwar medical romance fiction, and doctors’ ‘wellbeing’ both past and present.
 She has an MSc in the history of science, technology, and medicine from Imperial College/UCL and professional experience in public health and international development.

-James is Senior Research Fellow on the Surgery and Emotions project.
+James is Senior Research Fellow on the Surgery & Emotion project.
 He has written extensively on the history of medicine and emotions, notably in his monograph Bad Vibrations.
 Before starting at Roehampton, he worked at Oxford, Stanford, Durham, Newcastle, Groningen and Vienna.
-His new project deals with manly fortitude in military surgery in the context of race, class and empire.
+His current project deals with manly fortitude in military surgery in the context of race, class and empire.

 Lauren is a PhD candidate exploring nineteenth-century surgery and emotion, with a focus on material culture, human remains, and the medical body on display.
 She was previously Curator at the Thackray Medical Museum where she cared for medical material culture dating from Roman times to the present day.
 Lauren has a background in archaeology from the University of Manchester, and her MA thesis explored human remains in archaeological collections and the ethical implications in displaying them.
 In 2017 she was awarded a place on the Museums Association Transformers programme, a network which encourages new thinking and change in the museum and heritage sector.